ShreyAsangale29/Data_Analysis/README.md

-# Data Immersion & Wrangling Starter Pack
+# Data Immersion & Wrangling

-This repository is structured to help an intern complete the **data access, familiarization, quality assessment, cleaning, and transformation** workflow quickly and in a repeatable way.
+This repository is about the **data access, familiarization, quality assessment, cleaning, and transformation** workflow quickly and in a repeatable way.

-## Deliverables mapping

-- **GitHub Deliverables**
-  - `outputs/data_dictionary.csv` → variable meaning, type, sample values, business relevance hints.
-  - `scripts/02_clean_transform.py` → data cleaning and transformation script.
-  - `outputs/cleaned_dataset.csv` → final analysis-ready dataset.
-- **LinkedIn video (3–5 min)**
-  - Use the guide in `docs/linkedin_walkthrough_outline.md`.

-## Recommended workflow

 ## 1) Data Access & Familiarization